Quartz/aistudio-searching-data-dumps-with-use/README.md

 This isn't a full library or off-the-shelf software, but rather a demonstration that you can adapt for yourself.

+This workflow works with huge document sets.
+The demo documents are small, so that indexing only takes a few seconds, rather than hours.
+The Luanda Leaks investigation involved 356 gigabytes of files (and 11 gigabytes of plain text).

 ## how to
 There are a few steps you'll have to take to run the demo.